loading-blip/Shanhai9000WebMap/README.md

 To make static web ,run the ablove three frist.
 Then `npm run build`.
 Target file is `dist/index.html`

+Currently, updates regarding map markers have been moved to the `Map making` branch

 ## For User

 Congratulations!
 Jump to Releases page download. **(There are currently no releases available)**